nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Adds a member to the members list

-Format: `addm n/NAME p/PHONE_NUMBER [d/DAYS]`
+Format: `addm n/NAME p/PHONE_NUMBER [d/DAY(S)]`
 * `[d/DAYS]` is an optional field indicating a list of days for which the member is available for that week
 * Members added without availability will have an empty list of days

 Examples:
-* `addm n/John p/91234567 d/Mon d/Tues` adds John to the member list and indicates his availability on Monday and Tuesday
+* `addm n/John p/91234567 d/Mon Tue Fri` adds John to the member list and indicates his availability on Monday, Tuesday and Friday.
 * `addm n/Bob p/91228372` adds Bob to the member list with zero available days by default

 ### Listing all members: `listm`